b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 Smith had some polygamous escapades, and has had plenty of slander thrown at him— some founded, some unfounded.
 Brigham Young and subsequent church leaders were much, much worse.

 ## Building up population
 Are you sure?
-I’ve encountered many insistent explanations that when Joseph Smith practiced polygamy, there was no boinking involved.
+I’ve encountered many insistent explanations that when Joseph Smith practiced polygamy, there was no [[Consummation|boinking]] involved.

 If Polygamy was just about building up population, wouldn’t you think there would be record of Adam having [multiple “Eve’s”](https://en.wikipedia.org/wiki/Lilith)?
 That’s when human population was lowest, and to carry out God’s purposes if giving us all physical bodies, expediting that process would require more than one woman.
 Plenty of souls had human bodies in 1830, but still, LDS church leaders needed to be blessed with multiple wives. **Don’t tell me it was to build population.**

-Brigham Young did teach that Adam had multiple wives, which detail was omitted from Genesis and Pearl of Great Price, and temple ceremonies.
+Brigham Young did teach that Adam had multiple wives, which detail was omitted from Genesis, Pearl of Great Price, and temple ceremonies.
 Why?
 That would be a pretty convincing precedent to be restored.
 Can both be true?

 Polygamy being only about population can likely be traced to Jacob 2:30: